Date First Published: July 29, 2014

 CREATING A RECORD OR LOG OF EVENTS

-The data in the Patient Information Database and subsequently the medical record is arranged in chronological order and grouped according to periods such as episodes, visits, encounters and events (planned and unplanned).
-Auxiliary data such as need to be collected and recorded as well.
+The data in the Patient Information Database and subsequently the medical record is arranged in chronological order and grouped according to periods such as episodes, sessions, visits, encounters and events (planned and unplanned).
+Some auxiliary data need to be collected and recorded as well.
 These include:

-- time & period (beginning and end of an encounter, duration of transactions)
+- time & period (beginning and end of a session, duration of transactions).